Cayosoft Guardian account permissions for AD domains and Entra tenants

 While the Global Administrator role can be used to grant full access for Guardian's backup, restore, and auditing features, it is not a hard requirement.

-To follow the principle of least privilege, you can assign a combination of lower-privilege roles that together provide the required access.
+To follow the principle of least privilege, you can assign a combination of lower-privilege roles.
+The roles below are grouped by the Guardian feature area they support.
+Assign only the roles for the feature areas you intend to back up, audit, or restore.

 | Role | Purpose |